I have been going to FWC for over 20 years. It is an excellent practice with highly trained staff and physicians with many years of experience.

 What’s the Big Deal about HPV?

 With more than 80 percent of the world’s population afflicted with HPV — the most common sexually transmitted disease — chances are high that you have HPV, especially if you’ve ever had an abnormal pap smear.
 Human Papillomavirus (HPV) refers to a group of more than 80 viruses, most of which have no significant effects on the human body.
-So don’t panic.
+So don’t panic and come in for your gynecology exam.

 A handful of those HPV infections, however, can cause genital warts (condyloma acuminate) or have been associated with abnormal pap smears and cervical cancer (dysplasia).
 While most women will not develop cervical cancer, HPV likely will appear in the form of abnormal pap smears and/or unsightly genital warts.
 These effects are treatable, although not curable.